Sun Comes Up: Background

+Music video

+The music video for "Sun Comes Up" was directed by Canadian filmmaker Amos Le Blanc.
+Shot across the landscapes of South Africa, the video follows a dancer who overcomes self-doubt before being joined by a group of fellow dancers.
+Neither Rudimental nor James Arthur appear in the video.
+The video accumulated over 34.6 million YouTube views.

 Critical reception

 Robin Murray of Clash magazine described the song as "fusing underground sounds with some of the freshest pop hooks in the land".
 "James Arthur voices new single 'Sun Goes Up', and it's summertime feel is much-needed following a few dark weeks for the capital."
 Philippine Daily Inquirer wrote: "'Sun Comes Up' is a touching glimpse into how they've grown, both as individuals and as a band, and the various struggles they have been through to overcome adversity to get where they are today."
 Katrina Rees of CelebMix wrote: "The track opens with a gentle melody before an infectious beat kicks in which complements James' vocals.
 The chorus is euphoric and tinged with steel drums which creates the perfect summer atmosphere.
 We can already imagine that this song will be electric live and we can't wait to bop along to it at future festivals."